vic-ma/howtodismantle.github.io/_posts/2025-05-28-All-Aboard-the-API-Express-Peakboard-Meets-Deutsche-Bahn.md

 ![image](/assets/2025-05-28/040.png)

-In the last step we filter out all trains without a sheduled departure.
-It seems useless for a train departure billboard.
+Finally, we filter out all trains without a scheduled departure time, by checking if the `scheduleDeparture` column is not equal to the empty string.

 ![image](/assets/2025-05-28/050.png)